 Requests to Rely (R2R) on an External IRB

 It has been our long-standing practice to work collaboratively with other academic institutions.
 Traditionally, we have worked with other institution’s IRB offices to determine appropriate arrangements when one institution is involved in a small aspect of the overall project.
 For example, if a study is recruiting elsewhere and all research interventions/interactions are occurring at that external site and our investigators are involved in the analysis of data or performing assays, we have entered into an agreements to rely on the other institution’s IRB for the review of the research.
 As the research and regulatory communities have moved in the direction of utilizing a single IRB to serve as the Reviewing IRB for multi-site projects, the ISMMS PPHS Office has worked to establish a more systematic process for submission, tracking, and monitoring of these projects.
 Please note that all projects relying on an external IRB are still subject to all ISMMS policies and procedures for the conduct of research.
+Research activities may not begin until an initial acknowledgement that all requirements are met has been issued by the PPHS.

 NIH Single IRB Policy for Multi-site Research (effective 1/25/18): The PPHS has issued a statement confirming our understanding of the policy and agreeing to rely on external institutions serving as the sIRB using the SMART IRB Reliance agreement.
 The full statement is available for download here and may be included in grant applications meeting this criteria: ISMMS PPHS Statement on NIH sIRB Policy